agilesix/simpler-grants-sandbox/delivery-metrics/README.md

 ```

 ### Step 3 - View test data
-Use a SQLite browser, such as [https://sqlitebrowser.org](DB Browser for SQLite), to connect to `db/delivery_metrics.db`.
+Use a SQLite browser, such as [DB Browser for SQLite](https://sqlitebrowser.org), to connect to `db/delivery_metrics.db`.